aaronkw/d3-network/README.md

 Specifies the height of the network layout.
 The width and height of this network are applied in d3.force.size([width,height]).

 <a name="showlegend" href="#showlegend">#</a> <b>showLegend</b>(show)

-If <em>show</em> is true, a legend mapping edge colors to weights will be drawn when draw() is called.
+If <em>show</em> is true or not provided, a legend mapping edge colors to weights will be drawn when draw() is called.

 <a name="ongene" href="#ongene">#</a> <b>onGene</b>(type, listener)